Convex-Dev/design/cad/003_encoding/README.md

 It MUST be possible to reconstruct the Cell from its own Encoding, to the extent that the Cell represents the same Value (it is possible for implementations to use different internal formats if desired, providing these do not affect the CVM Value semantics)

 The Encoding MUST have a maximum length of 8191 bytes.
-This ensure that an Encoded Cell will always fit within a reasonable fixed size buffer, and guarantees that most operations on Cells are `O(1)` complexity.
+This ensure that an Encoded Cell will always fit within a reasonable fixed size buffer, and guarantees that most operations on cells can achieve `O(1)` complexity.

 ### Value ID

-The Value ID of a Cell is defined to be the unique SHA3-256 hash of the Encoding of the Cell.
+The value ID of a cell is defined to be the unique SHA3-256 hash of the encoding of the cell.

-Since all Cells have a unique Encoding in bytes, they therefore also a unique Value ID (subject the the assumption that the probability of SHA3-256 collisions is extremely low).
+Since all cells have a unique encoding, they therefore also a unique value ID (subject the the assumption that the probability of SHA3-256 collisions is extremely low).

-A Reference may be considered as a "decentralised pointer" to an immutable Value.
+A value ID reference may be considered as a "decentralised pointer" to an immutable value.

 ### References

-A Cell Encoding MAY contain a Reference to another Cell.
-There are two types of Reference:
+A cell encoding MAY contain a reference to another cell.
+There are two types of reference:

-- Embedded, there the Embedded Cell's Encoding in included in the parent Cell Encoding
+- Embedded, where the embedded cell's encoding is included within the parent cell encoding
-- External, where a Reference is encoded by a byte sequence that includes the Value ID of the referenced Cell.
+- External, where a reference is encoded by a byte sequence that includes the Value ID of the referenced Cell.

-From a functional perspective, the difference between an Embedded Cell and a External Cell is negligible, with the important exception that following an External Reference will require accessing a separate Encoding (typically cached in memory, or if necessary loaded from storage).
+From a functional perspective, the difference between an embedded cell and an external cell is negligible, with the important exception that following an external reference will require accessing a separate encoding (typically cached in memory, but if necessary loaded from storage).

 From a performance perspective however, this distinction is extremely important:

-- It allows multiple Values to be included in the Encoding of a single Cell.
-For example a small Vector like `[1 2 3 4 5]` will be Encoded within a single top level Cell Encoding, with the individual element values being Embedded.
+- It allows multiple values to be included in the encoding of a single cell.
+For example a small Vector like `[1 2 3 4 5]` will be encoded within a single top level cell encoding, with the individual element values being embedded.
-- It reduces the number of SHA3-256 hash operations that need to be performed, since typically these need only be computed on non-embedded Cells.
+- It reduces the number of SHA3-256 hash operations that need to be performed, since typically these need only be computed on non-embedded cells.
 - It reduces the overall number of nodes in Merkle DAGs of Cells, reducing the number of individual calls to network and storage functionality.

 #### Embedded References

-A Cell may be defined as Embedded in which case a Reference to the Cell will be encoded by inserting the Encoding of the Cell into in the Encoding of the containing Cell.
+A cell may be defined as embedded in which case a reference to the cell will be encoded by inserting the encoding of the cell into in the encoding of the parent cell.

-If a Cell is Embedded, it MUST NOT be included in the Encoding of another Cell by External Reference.
-This restriction is required to guarantee uniqueness of Encoding (if not enforced, child Cells might be Encoded as either an Embedded Reference or by External Reference, thus giving two different Encodings).
+If a cell is embedded, it MUST NOT be included in the encoding of another cell by external reference.
+This restriction is required to guarantee uniqueness of encoding (if not enforced, child cells might be encoded as either an embedded reference or by external reference, thus giving two or more different encodings for the parent cell).

-An Embedded Cell MUST have an Encoding of 140 bytes or less.
-This restriction helps ensure that Cell encodings which may contain many child Embedded References cannot exceed the overall 8191 byte limit.
+An embedded cell MUST have an encoding of 140 bytes or less.
+This restriction helps ensure that cell encodings which may contain many child embedded references cannot exceed the overall 8191 byte limit.

 #### External References

-An External Reference is a Reference to a Cell that is not Embedded.
+An external reference is a reference to a Cell that is not embedded.

-An External Reference MUST be encoded using the Value ID of the target Cell.
-This requirement ensures the integrity of a complete Merkle DAG of Cells.
+An external reference MUST be encoded using the value ID of the target cell.
+This requirement ensures the integrity of a complete Merkle DAG of cells.

 ### CVM Values

-Many Cells represent valid CVM values, i.e. are permitted as first class values in the Convex Virtual Machine.
+Many cells represent valid CVM values, i.e. are permitted as first class values in the Convex Virtual Machine.

-Not all Cells represent true CVM values, since Cells may also be used for internal data structures within larger CVM values, or represent values that are only used outside the CVM.
+Not all cells represent true CVM values, since cells may also be used for internal data structures within larger CVM values, or represent values that are only used outside the CVM.

 ### Valid and Invalid Encodings

-A sequence of bytes is a Valid Encoding is there exists a Cell which produces the same sequence of bytes as its Encoding.
-Conversely, a sequence of bytes is an Invalid Encoding if there is no Cell which produces the same sequence of bytes as its Encoding.
+A sequence of bytes is a "valid" encoding is there exists a cell which produces the same sequence of bytes as its encoding.
+Conversely, a sequence of bytes is an invalid encoding if there is no cell which produces the same sequence of bytes as its encoding.

-Implementations MUST be able to reconstruct a Cell from any Valid Encoding.
+Implementations MUST be able to reconstruct a cell from any valid encoding.

-Implementations MUST recognise an Invalid Encoding, and in particular:
+Implementations MUST recognise an invalid encoding, and in particular:

-- Implementations MUST recognise an Invalid Coding if the byte sequence contains additional bytes after the end of a Valid Encoding
+- Implementations MUST recognise an invalid encoding if the byte sequence contains additional bytes after the end of a valid encoding
-- Implementations MUST recognise an Invalid Encoding if the byte sequence terminates before enough bytes are obtained to complete a Valid Encoding
+- Implementations MUST recognise an invalid encoding if the byte sequence terminates before enough bytes are obtained to complete a valid encoding

-Implementations MUST be able to produce the unique Valid Encoding for any Cell.
+Implementations MUST be able to produce the unique valid encoding for any cell.

 ### Cell life-cycle